benpoarch/MoodTracker/README.md

 (BSc Computer Science at Swansea University).
 Supported by Psychiatrist at Swansea Singleton Hospital.

-Takes user inputted questionaire data and adds this to a calendar.
+Takes user inputted questionaire data and adds this to a line graph.
-Displays a different colour each day depending on their mood score.
 Contains an emergency contact page, for users in crisis.

 Uses Firebase for user authentication.
-Uses CrunchyCalendar and SurveyKit libraries (see LICENSE.md).
+Uses MPAndroidChart (see LICENSE.md).

 Available for download on Google Play Store:
 *Link coming soon*